cosmos/developer-portal/ida-customizations/ida-course/exercise-week2.md

 ---
-title: "Week 2 Exercise"
+title: "Coding Exercise 1"
 order:
 description: Introducing the Final Exam
 tags:
   - deep-dive
 ---

-# Week 2 Exercise
+# Coding Exercise 1

 **Coding Exercise 1**, to adjust one line of code, is now accessible in your personal repo.
 Click [here](link) to go to the Academy repository.